 Vestibular disease in dogs is a balance disorder that can cause sudden head tilt, loss of coordination, falling, and abnormal eye movements that often look frightening even when the condition is not always life-threatening.

-If you are trying to understand whether your dog's symptoms point to a balance problem, neurological issue, or another urgent concern, our why is my dog shaking guide is a useful next read because sudden physical changes often overlap in confusing ways.
+If you are trying to understand whether your dog's symptoms point to a balance problem, neurological issue, or another urgent concern, our why is my dog shaking guide is a strong next read because sudden physical changes often overlap in confusing ways.

 Key Takeaways